 In short, HBOT speeds up your factories and your delivery network while lending a hand in the fight.
 Even when dealing with aerobic bacteria – the kind that thrives in oxygen – Hyperbaric Oxygen Therapy has an edge over standard treatments alone.
 HBOT increases tissue oxygenation to a point that it interferes with the bacteria’s ability to synthesize the chemicals they need to grow and reproduce, effectively halting them while antibiotics and your immune system kill them off.

 Diabetics, the elderly, people with poor circulation, the very young, and anyone who suffers chronic infections or cannot, for whatever reason, go through a long, high-dose course of antibiotics would benefit from Hyperbaric Oxygen Therapy.
-Antibiotics are still important, but with HBOT you can use them for less time because you’ll recover faster from the infection and any wound associated with it.

 For most of us the word “infection” brings about images of hot, red wounds in our skin, or the fabled days before antibiotics when as many soldiers died of wounds as they did immediately in battle.
 “Infection” has lost much of its horror in the face of potent drugs and widespread knowledge about bacteria and cleanliness in our privileged part of the world.